mohsinalimat/ContainerScrollViewController/README.md

 << iPhone XS and SE screenshots, with and without the keyboard >>

-It's possible to handle this case in Interface Builder by manually nesting the view inside a scroll view, as described on Apple's [Working with Scroll Views](https://developer.apple.com/library/archive/documentation/UserExperience/Conceptual/AutolayoutPG/WorkingwithScrollViews.html) page, but this approach can be awkward.
+It's possible to handle this case in Interface Builder by manually nesting the view inside a scroll view, as described by Apple's [Working with Scroll Views](https://developer.apple.com/library/archive/documentation/UserExperience/Conceptual/AutolayoutPG/WorkingwithScrollViews.html) documentation, but this approach can be awkward.
 According to the Medium article [How to configure a UIScrollView with Auto Layout in Interface Builder](https://medium.com/@pradeep_chauhan/how-to-configure-a-uiscrollview-with-auto-layout-in-interface-builder-218dcb4022d7), 17 steps are required.

 ContainerScrollViewController makes handling this scenario easier by using Interface Builder's container view feature to embed a view controller in a scroll view.
 The embedded view controllers's contents can then be manipulated separately in Interface Builder.